Sethbones/Fraymakers-Pre-Workshop-Repo/README.md

 ![logo](/simple%20logo.png)

-Note: Everything that was published here will be uploaded to the actual workshop when that happens.
+Note: Everything that is published here will be uploaded to the actual workshop when that happens.

 bare in mind this very much a W.I.P but will also like always stay a work in progress